arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/EventBridge.md

     -   **Custom Event bus**: for your own applications
 -   Event Rules: how to process the events
 -   **Event buses support cross-account access**
--   Cron Jobs: when creating an EB rule, we can select “Schedule” instead of event pattern to trigger an event based on a cron expression.
+-   **Cron Jobs**: when creating an EB rule, we can select “Schedule” instead of event pattern to trigger an event based on a cron expression.

+> EventBridge is recommended for decoupling applications that reacts to events from third-party **SaaS** applications.

 ## Schema Registry
 -   Defines how the data is structured in the event bus